-Calculate VAT backwards or forwards and remove VAT from a number
+Calculate VAT backwards, or forwards.
+Add or remove VAT from a number.
+Reverse VAT Calculator

-Reverse UK VAT Calculator or How to calculate UK VAT Backwards, Forwards or in Reverse
+How to calculate VAT Backwards, Forwards or in Reverse.

-If you are running an online shop, you will often have to enter your prices excluding VAT in the admin area of your website.
+If you are managing an online shop, you will often have to enter your prices excluding VAT in the admin area of your website.

 You may also want this price to include VAT.